Introduction

 We collect personal information in a number of ways, including:

-• through our websites (for example, if you choose to donate to Justice Connect online through our secure payment gateway)
+• through our websites (for example, if you choose to donate to us online through our secure payment gateway) or our intake platform for individuals or our intake platform for not-for-profits

-• when you correspond with us (for example by letter, fax, email or telephone)
+• when you correspond with us (for example by making an enquiry via email or telephone or providing us with instructions)

-• in person (for example, at job interviews and where we meet with a client to take instructions)
+• in person (for example, at job interviews and where we meet with you to take instructions)

 The main purposes for which we collect, hold, use and disclose personal information are set out below.

-• assessing whether clients meet our acceptance criteria
+• assessing whether you meet our eligibility criteria

-• determining whether clients have any special needs, such as an interpreter or disability assistance
+• determining whether you have any additional needs, such as an interpreter or accessibility requirements

-• endeavouring to arrange for the provision of legal and non-legal assistance (e.g. social work) to eligible clients
+• providing legal and non-legal assistance (e.g. social work) to eligible clients

-• referring clients to lawyers where the lawyer has agreed to provide assistance
+• referring clients to external lawyers where the lawyer has agreed to help

 Advocacy

-• conducting research and statistical analysis relevant to Justice Connect’s activities
+• conducting research and statistical analysis relevant to our activities

-• preparing client stories for use in advocacy work and in publications (clients will not be individually identified without their consent)
+• preparing client stories for use in advocacy work and in promotional activities (including publications) (you will not be individually identified without your consent)

 Education, information, and outreach